 Redevelopment Lokomotiv site in Leverkusen

 Mei architects and planners is one of four international offices that, after a preselection, was invited by Cube Real Estate to develop a plan for the adaptive reuse of a former locomotive plant of the Lokhalle Leverkusen: Werk Opladen, near Leverkusen in Germany.
+Mei’s vision is to turn the site into a flourishing and integral new neighbourhood within the city.
+This masterplan aims at helping the site become a unique and lively place for living, working, leisure and education.

 Inside this impressive industrial hall, designed in 1899, locomotives and carriages were being repaired ever since 1903.
 Many people from Leverkusen worked here.
 Accordingly, many generations of professionals centered their lives around Opladen.
 After the closing of the factory in 2003, with which over a 1000 people lost their jobs, this chapter came to an end.
 With the upcoming transformation, the buildings that symbolize the pride of Opladen hold a new and bright future with a challenging and flexible program.